-We invest within the scope of pre-defined funding windows related to specific themes, programs and geographies.
-Each of these funding windows has, in addition to the aspects described below, specific selection and investment criteria that will be published via open calls.
+We invest within the scope of pre-defined Impact-Linked Funds related to specific themes, programs and geographies.
+Each of these funds has, in addition to the aspects described below, specific selection and investment criteria that will be published via open calls.
 We hope for your understanding that we cannot accept applications outside these calls.

 We understand and use the term “investment” in a wider sense that includes, besides debt and equity, instruments such as payments for results and grants made conditional on the attainment of specific outcomes.